bilousdmitro8Terminator101/UtilitySmith/Readme_EN.txt

 ## Installation
 1. Download the latest release from [Releases]
 2. Extract the files.
-3. Run `UtilityBoxConsole.exe as Administrator.
+3. Run BridgeSmith.exe as Administrator.

 ## Security

-Utility Box Console has been tested with [VirusTotal](https://www.virustotal.com/) to ensure that the program is clean and safe to use.
+BridgeSmith has been tested with [VirusTotal](https://www.virustotal.com/) to ensure that the program is clean and safe to use.
 No malicious code or suspicious activity was detected during the scan.

 ## Description:

-- Utility Box Console is a full-fledged console program written in the Windows command line language (Batch).
+- BridgeSmith is a full-fledged console program written in the Windows command line language (Batch).
 It runs on top of the CMD kernel and provides the user with a set of system utilities and tools through its own menu.
 The program is designed for quick access to key Windows functions: diagnostics, cleaning, power management, starting system components, and system recovery.

 ## Key features: